Want to try it for yourself?

 Software Composition Analysis (SCA) is another important category of tools.
 Without them, managing your software components—particularly open-source elements—would be challenging.
 SCA tools scan your software and provide a full report with a list of all components as well as any potential vulnerabilities within them.

-This software bill of material (BOM) is extremely valuable for managing your security processes.
+This software bill of material (SBOM) is extremely valuable for managing your security processes.
 It allows you to understand what is actually used in your product and which components are compatible with policies and software licenses.
 Many modern SCA tools also offer automated features such as approval and auditing.
 Snyk is one of the most advanced SCA tools on the market, sign up for free and test it out.

 When it comes to security, there is no place for oversight or omissions, and continuous evaluation of vulnerabilities is key to creating a more secure product.
 Vulnerability assessment tools facilitate the vulnerability assessment process and vulnerability management.
 By choosing the right tools you can also minimize false positives and receive trustworthy data for assessment.
 This will help you to stay one step ahead of attackers.
 Automatically find, prioritize, and fix vulnerabilities in your code and your open-source dependencies throughout the development life cycle with Snyk.